 Red TapeThe park is open from 7 A.M. until dark every day except Christmas.
 There is an admission fee, good for three days, of $5 per vehicle or $3 per person entering on foot or by bicycle.
 Annual and interagency passes are also available (the latter costs $80).

 Climbers are required to register (free).
 There is a registration box at the climbers’ parking area, and there is also one at the visitor center.

 Drilling to place bolts is prohibited.
 If you use chalk, try to use colors that blend with the rock here.

 The area is popular and can be quite crowded, especially on weekends spring through fall.
 Also, some of the people there, skilled as they may be, are less the sanctity-of-nature types and more the types who see mountains and crags as a climbing gym with cool views.
-Don’t be surprised to see a climber smoking a cigarette or yakking on a cell phone about his new BMW or his stocks portfolio as he waits his turn.
-So if you prefer a little communion with your climbing, try going on a weekday or in winter (but be aware that mornings, when the Virginia side of the Great Falls area gets plenty of sun, are often in the 20’s F or lower in winter, not great for climbing).
+Try going on a weekday or in winter if you want quiet, especially at this popular crag.

 The park is home to copperheads.
 It’s unlikely that they hang out in holds on the cliffs themselves, but be aware.
 The danger, though slim, is greatest near the clifftops, where there are more places for snakes to be.

 Poison ivy is abundant.
 The humid period from late spring through early fall features gnats, mosquitoes, and other biting insects.